 One of the most important events in many people’s lives is a wedding, and that means wedding photographers have a huge responsibility.
 Not only do wedding photographers need to have good camera and lighting skills, but they also must know how to work with people and capture the right emotions almost effortlessly.
 This is a difficult type of photography to practice, and you only get one chance to do it right, so I have a lot of respect for good wedding photographers.

 Documentary photographers seek to convey news or information in their images.
 Sometimes, the photos depict a moment so striking that it crosses the line into art or otherwise causes viewers to have an emotional reaction.
 Documentary photography can happen anywhere, from local news stories to reporting directly from war zones.
 In the best of cases, documentary photos shed light on important yet little-known events, or celebrate the best examples of humanity for everyone to see.
-Not all documentary photos are newsworthy; sometimes, they simply document a place or culture to show other people.
+Not all documentary photos are newsworthy; sometimes, they simply document a different place or culture.

 Another broad style of photography is sports photography, from international events like the Olympics to adventure-based photography in the most remote areas of the world.
 Even a parent photographing their child playing sports is part of this genre – a type of photography which requires top-notch autofocus skills, good timing, and often a very fast shutter speed.